awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/example-keystore.md

   ```
 + When following the steps in this tutorial and the prerequisite tutorials, be sure to use your selected AWS Region in your code, commands, and console entries\.

-## Create a Custom Keystore and Apply It to Your Cluster<a name="example-keystore-cert"></a>
+## Create a Custom Truststore and Apply It to Your Cluster<a name="example-keystore-cert"></a>

-In this section, you create a custom certificate authority \(CA\), use it to generate a custom keystore, and apply it to your MSK cluster\.
+In this section, you create a custom certificate authority \(CA\), use it to generate a custom truststore, and apply it to your MSK cluster\.

-To create and apply your custom keystore, follow the [Client Authentication](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html) tutorial in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.
+To create and apply your custom truststore, follow the [Client Authentication](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html) tutorial in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

 ## Create the Application Code<a name="example-keystore-code"></a>